Controlling the Spin-Wave Nonreciprocity of a Crescent-Shaped Nanowire via Curvature and Magnetic Field: Introduction

-In this work, we demonstrate SW nonreciprocity in an infinitely long nanowire with a CS cross-section.
-The combination of geometry and a bias magnetic field sets an inhomogeneous equilibrium magnetization and edge conditions, on top of curvature-driven contributions, thereby enabling nonreciprocal dispersion~\cite{PhysRevApplied.19.064045}.
-Our analysis extends beyond the fundamental mode, characterized by in-phase oscillations across the entire cross-section, to include edge-localized and quantized modes in the transverse plane.
-Analyzed modes can be excited and detected using a microstrip antenna, thus providing direct relevance to experimental realization.
-We show that the sign and magnitude of the nonreciprocity depend not only on the nanowire curvature but also on the mode character, exhibiting strong variation with the wavenumber.
+In this work, we study SW nonreciprocity in an infinitely long nanowire with a CS cross-section made of Py.
+The assumed geometry introduces unique effects, such as varying curvature of the top and bottom surface in the cross-section, inhomogeneous magnetization, and edge contributions that remain absent in nanowires with highly symmetric cross-sections.
+This allows us to expand our analysis beyond the fundamental mode, which is defined by in-phase oscillations throughout the entire cross-section, and was partially covered in Ref.~\cite{PhysRevApplied.19.064045}.
+We include edge-localized and quantized modes in the transverse plane.
+We show that the sign and magnitude of the nonreciprocity depend not only on the nanowire curvature and magnetization state but also on the mode character, exhibiting strong variation with the wavenumber.
 The micromagnetic simulation results are supported by an analytical model, which clarifies how inversion-symmetry breaking and mode profile govern the nonreciprocity of SWs propagating in transversely magnetized nanowires.
-The reported properties highlight the complexity of SW dynamics in nanowires with a complex cross-section shape and show the potential of CS nanowires as key building blocks for nanoscale magnonics.
+The analyzed modes can be excited and detected using a microstrip antenna, which provides direct relevance to an experimental realization.
+Therefore, the reported properties of SWs in the CS nanowire demonstrate potential for nanoscale magnonics.